 According to the CDC, a hand sanitizer must contain at least 60% alcohol in order to be effective against viruses like the one causing the current outbreak.

-Regular vodka is only 40% alcohol, so you can’t just use any vodka brand off the shelf.
-But as long as the final product contains at least 60% alcohol, it’s safe to make your own hand sanitizer with vodka.
+Regular vodka is only 40% alcohol, so you should not use any vodka brand off the shelf.
+But as long as the final product contains at least 60% alcohol, it’s safe to make your own hand sanitizer with high-proof vodka.

 The only difference is that vodka contains pure ethyl alcohol, or ethanol, rather than isopropyl alcohol.